Clydeew/YOLOv8s-and-EfficientNetB0-for-teeth-age-classification/README.md

 ---

-## Citation

-If you use this work, please cite the accompanying paper:

-**Automated Dental Age Estimation Based on Panoramic X-Ray Images Using a Hybrid YOLOv8 and EfficientNet Architecture** Faculty of Computer Science, Universitas Brawijaya

----

 ## Acknowledgment

 We thank Universitas Brawijaya and the creators of the UFBA-UESC and Zenodo dental X-ray datasets for providing the resources necessary for this research.